aqlanhadi/kwgn.my/README.md

 1. Update the `extract` function in `lib/kwgn/index.ts` to include the new type
 2. Modify the `processFiles` action in `app/actions.ts` to handle the new type
-3. The transaction table will automatically work with any statement type that follows the KWGN output format
+3. The transaction table will automatically work with any statement type that follows the kwgn output format

 ## Contributing